morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/README.md

 ### Autoloading PHP classes

-After any new class added run:
+After any modifications to class code or structure run:
 ```
 composer dump-autoload
 ```